Kxpi/cdn-cloudflare-workers/README.md

 # cdn-cloudflare-workers
-Simple CDN-like service for easy image storage, binded with KV and R2 services from Cloudflare
+Simple CDN-like service for image storage (fetch & upload), binded with KV and R2 services from Cloudflare.